Travel Tales from Argentina and South America

 But first, we have to know where we are standing.

 In 2021, the Patagonian native forests were seriously damaged by wildfires.
 Extensive hectares of forest were erased and animals lost their homes.
-Official groups responding to the Government fought fires and try to help.
+Official groups responding to the Government fought fires and tried to help.
 Communities in the area also became involved.
 As a result, they extinguished all fires by February 2022.

 However, as the climate continues changing, creating long periods of droughts, forests are on permanent alert.